 - Introductory bonus: $500 cash bonus after spending $4,500 in the first three months

 - No foreign transaction fees

 Unlike the previous 3 cards, this is a charge card, which means that you’ll need to pay off the balance completely each month.
-This is a high-end luxury business card for travelers that, while it has an annual fee and won’t earn you many points (2 per dollar on American Express Travel), it provides an abundance of benefits that frequent travelers will love.
+This is a high-end luxury business card for travelers that, while it has an annual fee, provides an abundance of benefits and rewards that frequent travelers will love.
 You’ll get complimentary access to hundreds of airport lounges, statement credits for various travel-related expenses, discounts on companion tickets, and more.